-The Australian Permanent Mission to the World Trade Organization (WTO) in Geneva is offering the opportunity for Australians to undertake a voluntary internship on a self-funded basis during the first half of 2013.
+In 2019, the Australian Permanent Mission to the World Trade Organization (WTO Mission) located in Geneva, Switzerland is offering the opportunity for Australians to undertake a voluntary internship on a self-funded basis.

 Who we are looking for

-Before lodging an application for a position, please ensure that you meet the minimum criteria for consideration listed below.
+Before lodging an application for an internship please ensure that you meet the minimum criteria listed below.

-• be willing to re-locate to Geneva, on a self-funded basis, which includes arranging travel, visa, accommodation, and health insurance.
+· be willing to re-locate to Geneva for a period of approximately two months, on a self-funded basis (which includes travel, visa, accommodation, and health insurance arrangements).

 Conduct and Ethics

-The Permanent Mission demands the highest standards of professional conduct from its employees.
-Ethical conduct by staff and interns contributes significantly to the efficiency and effectiveness of the workplace and to the standing of the Permanent Mission and its employees in Australia and internationally.
+The WTO Mission demands the highest standards of professional conduct.
+Ethical conduct by staff and interns contributes significantly to the efficiency and effectiveness of the workplace and to the standing of the Mission and its employees in Australia and internationally.

-In agreeing to participate in the Permanent Mission’s Internship Program and undertake duties as directed, interns are required to comply with the Department of Foreign Affairs and Trade’s Locally Engaged Staff Code of Conduct, which takes account of the particular significance of the department's representational role outside Australia.
+In agreeing to participate in the WTO Mission’s Internship Program and undertake duties as directed, interns are required to comply with the Department of Foreign Affairs and Trade’s Locally Engaged Staff Code of Conduct, which takes account of the particular significance of the Department's representational role outside Australia.

 Self-funded and voluntary

-The Permanent Mission is not able to provide financial assistance to successful applicants.
-You will be responsible for your own travel, visa, accommodation, and health insurance arrangements.
-Be prepared, the cost of living is high in Geneva.
-Be prepared for a cost of two to three thousand dollars per month in addition to your flights.
+The WTO Mission is not able to provide financial assistance to successful applicants.
+Interns are responsible for their own travel, visa, accommodation, and health insurance arrangements.
+The cost of living is high in Geneva.
+Interns should plan for living costs of around AUD2,000-3,000 per month, in addition to flights.

-Applicants are asked to complete the attached internship questionnaire.
-Responses should be no more than 150 words per question.
-The questionnaire is designed to assess your suitability to perform the duties of the position including personal qualities, experience, skills and knowledge relevant to the work of an intern at the Permanent Mission.
+We ask applicants to answer the following four questions.
+Responses should be no more than 200 words in length per question.
+The questionnaire is designed to assess your suitability to perform the duties of the position including personal qualities, experience, skills and knowledge relevant to the work of an intern at the WTO Mission.

-- Briefly outline a recent achievement, project or task that demonstrates your analytical and research skills and your ability to think strategically.
+4. Outline a recent achievement, project or task that demonstrates your analytical, communication and relationship building skills.

 Short-listed candidates may be interviewed via phone or in person (in Geneva) if convenient.
-Successful candidates will be advised in writing (usually by email), after which they will have to undertake a police clearance.
+Successful candidates will be advised in writing (by email).
+The position will be subject to a police clearance.